 Pit Gate Marshal

-Control bikes entering the track.
+Controls access to the track.
 Don’t argue with them if you are late.
-They have to ask permission for you to enter the track.
+They will radio Race Control for permission to let you out.

 Responsible for determining the safety and eligibility of machines and riding gear